Chords + Lyrics | Footloose

 | A5 A7 A6 | A5 A7 A6 | D5 G5 (bVIIx) |

 Again, you’ll need the TAB to fully grasp these chord extensions.
-Once you’ve got them down, this two-page chord chart will help with the structure—there was simply too much to fit on one page!
+Once you’ve got this down, a two-page chord chart will help with the structure—there was simply too much to fit on one page!

 Was Footloose the best musical movie of the ’80s?